2ndSightLab/ai-tracker/mistake-tracker.md

 Finally..got it working.

+I found in settings I could turn off a lot of annoying things like session recaps.

+But i can't turn of the xxxx-ing thing next to the time which I find annoying.
+I know, it's probably just me.
+I don't like it.

+Grooving... or Cooking...or whatever.

+What Claude did help me solve is in fixed.md.

 # 2026-08-12 - 11:22 PM

 It's been a frustrating few days.
 Things that seem like they should be simple are overly complicated.
 I slowed the token burn but still used up my tokens [credits] in three days.
 Bottom line: AI models are not good at parallel processing.
 Said it before and I'll say it again.